On Galois inertial types of elliptic curves over $\mathbb{Q}_\ell$: Background on elliptic curves

 \subsection{Potentially good reduction}

-We set up some preparatory facts in this section.
-We suppose in this section that the elliptic curve $E$ over $F$ has potentially good reduction; let $\tau=\tau_E$ be its inertial type.
-(By definition, we have $N=0$.)
+In this section, suppose that $E$ over $F$ has potentially good reduction, and let $\tau=\tau_E$ be its inertial type (with $N=0$).
+In this section, we set up some preparatory facts needed in the sequel.